The reference librarian should be at the very center of community life.

 Nonprofit collaboration

-In all of these activities, personal relationships and networking helps create new pathways for community members to interact and participate.
+In all of these activities, personal relationships and networking can help create new pathways for community members to interact and participate.

 Increased people-to-people interaction promotes relationships.

-Librarians, and nonprofit activities and services, are the community resources: just connect them.
+Librarians, and nonprofit activities and services, are the community resources.